OneX131X/appKelolaKegiatanBtikp/README.md

 # appKelolaKegiatanBtikp

-This is A Web App Project for my last semester in college
+This is A Web App Project for my thesis (?) in my last semester in college

 This app is to manage all data of a study activity for teachers.